 I grew up with and loved my grandmother’s famous Glazed Lemon Jello cake.
-The Jello in the cake makes it moist and it stays that way.
+The Jello in the cake makes it moist and stays that way.
 This cake won’t dry up if you leave it on your plate for a moment or two.

 Cursive Writing

 My cousin had the recipe that our Nana had written down for her.
 I am very glad that I took cursive writing when I was in school.
 The trend of not teaching cursive writing is a curse on our society.
 How are we supposed to be able to read these things we find in the future?
-What if you have no Internet and you only have a note posted in cursive writing?
+What if you have no Internet and only have a note posted in cursive writing?
 This is my grandmother’s beautiful handwritten recipe.
 My grandmother passed in 1972.
 The paper is protected in plastic.
 Below is a picture of my Nana with her handwritten recipe.

 Why My Recipe Differs

-I prefer to not use a boxed cake mix.
+I prefer not to use a boxed cake mix.
 That’s where the recipe here differs from my Nana’s.
 Some things my family made require strict brand ingredients, but a cake does not.
 We’re going for the things that are probably in your pantry and not a bunch of chemicals.

-Let’s Make Nana’s Glazed Lemon Cake
+Let’s Make Nana’s Glazed Lemon Jello Cake

 Ingredients